TEFL Teachers Finding Love!

 What advice would you give to those, who think they have found romance abroad, but are worried it’s a holiday romance only?

 Don’t let anyone tell you it’s not the real thing or that it can’t work out because it’s a holiday romance, only you can know that.
 If it’s meant to be, it’s meant to be.
-The world is so small, cheap flights make everywhere so accessible, just get on that plane to go visit your significant other!
+The world is so small, flights make everywhere so accessible, just get on that plane to go visit your significant other!

 Thanks so much to Stef for sharing her TEFL love story with us.